PrioritySoftware/PrioritySoftware.github.io/_sdk/Execute-FormLoads.md

     **Note:** When using this option, error messages will not be sent to the **ERRMSGS** table; thus, the **INTERFACEERR** report will not retrieve any values.
--   \'-w\' --- Use this option to have the **INTERFACE** program ignore warning messages (equivalent to the functionality of the [*Ignore Warnings* column](Form-Loads#Load-Parameters ) in the *Form Load Designer*).
+-   *'-w'* --- Use this option to have the **INTERFACE** program ignore warning messages (equivalent to the functionality of the [*Ignore Warnings* column](Form-Loads#Load-Parameters ) in the *Form Load Designer*).
--   \'-ns\' --- By default, the **INTERFACE** program displays a progress bar as the load is executed.
+-   *'-ns'* --- By default, the **INTERFACE** program displays a progress bar as the load is executed.
 Use this option to disable this utility.
--   \'-nl\' --- If the load program encounters errors, it generates an errors report.
+-   *'-nl'* --- If the load program encounters errors, it generates an errors report.
 By default, each line in that report indicates the line in the load table that generated the error.
 Use this option if you don\'t want to display the line number in the message.
--   \'-nv\' --- When a value generates an error from a CHECK-FIELD trigger, the errors report, by default, displays the name of the column and value that generated the error.
-Use this option to hide this information.\
+-   *'-nv'* --- When a value generates an error from a CHECK-FIELD trigger, the errors report, by default, displays the name of the column and value that generated the error.
+Use this option to hide this information.

     **Example:** If you try to open a sales order for customer C000981 and that customer does not exist in the database, the error message in the report would be: \"Line X - Customer Number C000981:
     Specified item not in database.\" If you use the \'-nv\' option, the message will display: \"Line X - Specified item not in database.\"
--   \'-noskip\' --- Equivalent to the functionality of the [*Do Not Skip Lines* column](Form-Loads#Load-Parameters ) in the *Form Load Designer*.
+-   *'-noskip'* --- Equivalent to the functionality of the [*Do Not Skip Lines* column](Form-Loads#Load-Parameters ) in the *Form Load Designer*.
--   \'-enforcebpm\' --- Many forms use business rules (defined in the Business Rules Generator or the Data Generator), BPM rules and definitions of paths between statuses to manage business processes.
+-   *'-enforcebpm'* --- Many forms use business rules (defined in the Business Rules Generator or the Data Generator), BPM rules and definitions of paths between statuses to manage business processes.
     As part of this process, the Business Rules Generator/BPM utility